sgjava/install-nginx/README.md

 * Install cron to update any certificate changes
 * Install cron to update GeoIP databases automatically
 * Scores A+ on [SSL Server Test](https://www.ssllabs.com/ssltest)
+* Install DUC client if you use No-IP

 ## Download project
 * `cd ~/`